chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Floating walls
 ~~~~~~~~~~~~~~~~~~~

-We need to pack the particles in the middle of the cylinder.
+We need to pack the particles in the middle of the square bed.
 Therefore, we create a stopper (floating wall) somewhere below the center of the bed.
 We chose the point with a y-coordinate of -0.06 to create the wall.
 We then define a normal to the wall at this point.
 Make sure that the end time of the floating wall is bigger than the simulation time to ensure that the particles remain suspended.
 This is shown in:

 .. code-block:: text